 How to Make Ground Chicken Burgers

-Grind chicken: Add cubed chicken breast in a food processor or high speed blender until it resembles ground chicken.
+Grind chicken: Add cubed chicken breast in a food processor or high speed blender, and process until it resembles ground chicken.
 Work in batches and then transfer to a large mixing bowl.

 Process egg, onion, garlic, soaked and squeezed bread, salt and pepper until well combined.
 Grandma would have loved that we can pulverize onion, garlic, egg and bread in seconds!